 Pacemaker implantation surgery alleviates the signs and symptoms of arrhythmia which helps patients regain their energy levels and feel more restful.
 We recommend avoiding vigorous exercise, lifting, and strenuous chores post-treatment.
 Your doctor will monitor the pacemaker’s programming and request follow-up appointments to make sure the pacemaker is working properly and to monitor improvements in your condition.

 A pacemaker battery generally lasts up to 15 years.
 If your battery drains prematurely, you may be required to undergo additional surgery.

-Pacemaker Implantation Surgery at Houston Physicians’ Hospital
+Pacemaker Implantation Surgery at Heart and Vascular Center Of Excellence in Houston Physicians’ Hospital

 Our team of cardiologists has extensive training and years of medical insight in detecting, diagnosing, and treating tachycardia and bradycardia through pacemaker implantation surgery.
 By leveraging cutting-edge technology and years of experience, they treat each patient individually from diagnosis and surgery through follow-up care.

 Each diagnosis is subjective, focusing on the patient’s medical history and lifestyle.
 This ensures that doctors recommend the ideal pacemaker that fits the patient’s condition and lifestyle.

 While most patients commonly require single chamber pacemakers and dual-chamber pacemakers, severe cases indicating heart failure may necessitate biventricular pacemaker installation.

 A biventricular pacemaker, while not as commonly used, helps each side of the heartbeat in sync.
 This process is commonly known as cardiac resynchronization therapy (CRT).
 Your doctor will be able to make a more accurate recommendation after a thorough examination and diagnosis.